-Amy Eden Jollymore is a writer, speaker, journal writing advocate, and author of The Kind Self Healing Book.
-She studied writing at Vermont College, earning an MFA in Creative Writing.
+Amy Eden Jollymore is a writer, journal writing advocate, and author of The Kind Self Healing Book.
+She studied writing at Vermont College of Fine Arts, earning an MFA in Creative Writing.
 Her fiction work is forthcoming in Gigantic Sequins and was a finalist in the Glimmer Train Fiction Open.
 Her nonfiction has appeared in Time Out New York, Natural Health, Scholastic, PBS online, Forbes, The Good Men Project, Ravishly, and others.
 She is currently working on a memoir.
 Follow Amy on Instagram at @amy_eden_jollymore.

-She began her career in publishing in New York City in 1994—when subway tokens had filled centered still used—scrappily writing and editing for magazines, then websites, and eventually academic and professional publishers.
+She began her career in publishing in New York City in 1994—when subway tokens had filled centers—scrappily writing and editing for magazines, then websites, and eventually academic and professional publishers.
 Her first writing clip was a profile on feline drinking fountains for the New York ASPCA.
 Gotta start somewhere.